popphp/docs/user_guide/pdfs.rst

     $document->addPage($page);
     $document->orderPages([1, 3, 2]); // 3 being our new page.

-    // Pass the document to the Pdf object to build it and output it to HTTP
+    // Pass the document to the Pdf object to build it and write it to a new file
     $pdf = new Pdf();
     $pdf->writeToFile('new-doc.pdf');